Uditi1801/aisect-internship-2025/README.md

 #### 💬 Reflection:
 Didn’t feel motivated for DSA today, but I stayed consistent by focusing on the internship instead.
 That’s still progress — and it counts.

-###**Day 3:June 28,2025**
+📅 Day 3: June 28, 2025
-####Topics Covered:
+✅ Topics Covered:

--Differentiating between the terms artificial intelligence,data science and machine learning:
- -learnt how all these terms fall in the same domains every now and then,but essentially,each of these terms have unique uses of its own
+Difference between Artificial Intelligence, Data Science, and Machine Learning:
+Learned how these terms are often used interchangeably, but each has distinct roles and purposes Understood their overlap and unique applications across various domains Scope of Data Science:
+Includes predictive analysis
- -scope of data science:pridictive analysis data scientists use a combination of tools:
+Data Scientists use a combination of:
- **applications**
- **principles**
- **algorithms**
- -What is artificial intelligence?
+Applications
+Principles
+Algorithms
+What is Artificial Intelligence?
- -artificial intelligence aims at enabling machines to execute reasoning by replicating human intelligence
+AI aims to enable machines to perform reasoning by replicating human intelligence
- #### Key takeways:
- -Data science:The process of extracting insights from data using statistics, analysis, and visualization.
- -Machine learning:A subset of AI that uses data to train models which can learn and make predictions -Artificial intelligence:A broader concept where machines simulate human-like intelligence to perform tasks.